Skip to content

 • Your customer’s name, phone number, and email address

-• A breakdown of the services you are providing (installing lights, holiday decorating, etc.)
+• A breakdown of the services you’re providing (installing holiday lighting, holiday decorating, etc.)

 • Estimate expiry date